 How do I Become a Plumber Apprentice?

 Plumbers are in charge of installing and maintaining pipes in a house or office building.
-A person can become a plumber in one of two ways: through an apprenticeship or attending a trade school.
+A person can become a plumber in one of two ways: through an apprenticeship or by attending a trade school.
 Trade schools are expensive, and you do not earn any money while attending.
 Apprenticeship as a plumber may be a better way to become a plumber because you can earn money while learning.
 Contacting local plumbers is a good place to start your journey to becoming a plumber apprentice.

 Make sure you want to work on pipes as a career before you start planning how to become a plumber apprentice.
 Apprentices must be at least 16 years old in most areas.
 To apply for and accept an apprenticeship, you may need to obtain working papers from a school.